 d) coordinated under the provisions of Article 9; or

-e) included in the coordination procedure with effect from the date of receipt3 by the Radiocommunication Bureau, in accordance with No. 9.34, of those characteristics specified in Appendix 4 as mandatory or required, or from the date of dispatch, in accordance with No. 9.29, of the appropriate information listed in Appendix 4; or (WRC-15)
+e) included in the coordination procedure with effect from the date of receipt by the Radiocommunication Bureau, in accordance with No. 9.34, of those characteristics specified in Appendix 4 as mandatory or required, or from the date of dispatch, in accordance with No. 9.29, of the appropriate information listed in Appendix 4; or (WRC-23)

 f) where appropriate, in conformity with a world or regional allotment or assignment plan and the associated provisions;